Jeeekkkk/coding-notes/Git_Notes.md

 ## 1. Create the Repository (GitHub)
 - Create a new repository in GitHub UI
 - Leave **"Initialize with README"** unchecked (you'll create it locally)
-- Do not add `.gitignore` or license — manage these from your local repo
+- Do not add `.gitignore` or license — manage these from the local repo

 ## 2. Prepare Local Project Folder
-Create your project directory locally and move into it:
+Create the project directory locally and move into it:

 `mkdir project-name`
 `cd project-name`